lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 The following syntax are applicable to the XML definition tagged by ``spine``.
 Note that a number of clock spines can be defined under the node ``clock_network``.

+.. note:: Use coordinates of connection blocks to define the starting and ending points of clock spines.

 .. option:: name="<string>"